HChristopherNaoyuki/HChristopherNaoyuki/README.md

 - **Tools:** VS Code, NetBeans

 ## 🌱 Current Project
-I’m currently working on a task management system built in Python with a command-line interface for handling tasks.
+I’m currently working on a task management system built in C with a command-line interface for handling tasks.
 This project includes features such as:

 - Adding, listing, completing, deleting, searching, and filtering tasks
 - Persistent storage through serialization, allowing the saving and loading of tasks from a file